labocho/music_app_cli/README.md

 `musicapp` is a command to control Apple's Music.app.
 Now, this supports following.

-* Get metadata of selected tracks.
+* Get metadata of selected tracks as JSON.
-* Set metadata of selected tracks.
+* Set metadata of selected tracks by JSON.
 * Play, Pause, and skip to next track.

 ## Installation